kubernetes/enhancements/keps/sig-storage/3294-provision-volumes-from-cross-namespace-snapshots/README.md

 -->

 - Upgrade:
-  - Method: Do both of the following operations:
+  - Method:
-    - Specify `--cross-namespace-snapshot=true` command line flag of CSI external-provisioner
-    - Create `VolumePopulator` CRD to allow populating from `VolumeSnapshotLink` CRD
+    - Enable CrossNamespaceSourceProvisioning feature gate.
   - Behavior:
     - Provisioning volumes from snapshots in other namespaces is enabled.
 - Downgrade:
-  - Method: Do both of the following operations:
+  - Method:
-    - Specify `--cross-namespace-snapshot=false` command line flag of CSI external-provisioner
-    - Delete `VolumePopulator` CRD to deny populating from `VolumeSnapshotLink` CRD
+    - Disable CrossNamespaceSourceProvisioning feature gate.
   - Behavior:
     - Provisioning volumes from snapshots in other namespaces is disabled.